 Social/economic risks include changes in interactions with others that are harmful to the person.
-Such as embarrassment, loss of respect for others, labeling a subject in a way that would have bad effects.
+Such as embarrassment, loss of respect for others, and labeling a subject in a way that would have bad effects.
 Or limiting the chances and powers that a person has as a result of relationships with others.

 - Economic Risks

 Economic risks involve payment by subjects for treatments that are not otherwise necessary.
-Also the loss of income or other earnings, and any other financial costs incurred as a result of involvement in the research.
+Also the loss of income or other earnings, and any other financial costs incurred as a result of involvement in research.
 For example, such as damage to a subject’s employability.

 Psychological risks include the emergence of negative emotional states.
 Such as anxiety, despair, guilt, humiliation, and loss of self-esteem, as well as altered behavior.
 Psychological dangers also include sensory deprivation, sleep deprivation, hypnosis, deception, and mental trauma.

 Bodily risks include physical discomfort, pain, damage, illness, or disease by the research methodologies and processes.
-Physical stimuli such as loudness, electric shock, heat, coldness, electric magnetic, or gravitational fields.
+Physical stimuli such as loudness, electric shock, heat, cold, electric magnetic, or gravitational fields.
 And so on can provide a physical risk.
 Engaging a person in a potentially violent social context may also pose a physical risk.